On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Refined coordinate checks

 \section{Refined coordinate checks}

 The standard coordinate check as provided in the readme of the \texttt{mup}-package \citet{tp5_2022} may be considered the plot of activation norms $\|x_t^l\|_{RMS}$ after $t$ steps of training for all layers $l$ and the network output norm $\|f\|_{RMS}$ with $f:=W^{L+1}_t x^L_t$ as a function of width.
 Completely width-independent dynamics under $\mu$P then result in an approximately width-independent coordinate check of all layers.
 However, width-dependence in the activations of previous layers would confound the $l$-th layer activation scaling, so that measuring the effective $l$-th layer updates requires measuring $\|\Delta W^l_t x^l_t\|_{RMS}$ in each layer, where one may be interested in the weight updates accumulated over the entire course of training $\Delta W_t^l=W_t^l-W_0^l$ or the update in a single step $\delta W_t^l=W_t^l-W_{t-1}^l$.
-In standard architectures, one can equivalently measure the operator norm of the weight updates $\|\Delta W^l_t\|_{2\to 2} \cdot \sqrt{\fanin(W^l_t)/\fanout(W^l_t)} \overset{!}=\Theta(1)$ \citep{yang_spectral_23}; however in non-standard architectures such as Mamba this spectral condition has been shown to fail, so that, in the general case, care should be taken in how exactly weight updates affect the output function \citep{vankadara24ssms}.
+In standard architectures, one can equivalently measure the operator norm of the weight updates $\sqrt{\fanin(W^l_t)/\fanout(W^l_t)} \cdot \|\Delta W^l_t\|_{2\to 2} \overset{!}=\Theta(1)$ \citep{yang_spectral_23}; however in non-standard architectures such as Mamba this spectral condition has been shown to fail, so that, in the general case, care should be taken in how exactly weight updates affect the output function \citep{vankadara24ssms}.
 The difference between $\|\Delta W_t x_t\|$ and the preactivation updates $\|\Delta (W_t x_t)\|$ is precisely $\|W_0 \Delta x\|_{RMS}$ which measures the effect of updates propagating from previous layers.

 All coordinate checks are run over 4 random seeds either at small learning rate or the optimal learning rate $\eta_{256}$ at base width $256$ (after 1 epoch of training) on CIFAR-10.
-The learning rate is then scaled in relation to that base width $\eta_n=\eta\cdot (n/256)^\alpha$ with $\alpha\in\{-1,-0.5,0\}$.
+The learning rate is then scaled in relation to that base width $\eta_n=\eta\cdot (n/256)^\alpha$ with a clean exponent $\alpha\in\{-1,-0.5,0\}$.